 Range includes – correct legal entities, terms and conditions, privacy statement, positive identification, signature, addresses, phone numbers;

-may include but is not limited to – personal guarantee, witness, correct contracting parties, authorisation, credit referees, date of birth, acceptance of Personal Properties Security Registration clause, company registration number.
+may include but is not limited to – personal guarantee, witness, correct contracting parties, authorisation, credit referees, date of birth, acceptance of Personal Properties Security Registration clause, company registration number and/or NZBN.

-2.5 Check details of referees and guarantors to ensure that they are recorded.
+2.4 Check details of referees and guarantors to ensure that they are recorded.